ent/ent/README.md

 If your company or your product is using `ent`, please let us know by adding yourself to the [ent users page](https://github.com/facebookincubator/ent/wiki/ent-users).

 ## Project Status
-`ent` was developed and maintained by [a8m](https://github.com/a8m) and [alexsn](https://github.com/alexsn) from the Facebook Connectivity team.
-It's currently considered experimental (although we're using it in production), and the roadmap for v1 release is described [here](https://github.com/facebookincubator/ent/issues/46).
+`ent` is developed and maintained by [a8m](https://github.com/a8m) and [alexsn](https://github.com/alexsn) from the [Facebook Connectivity][fbc] team.
+It's used by multiple teams and projects in production, and the roadmap for its v1 release is described [here](https://github.com/facebookincubator/ent/issues/46).
 Read more about the motivation of the project [here](https://entgo.io/blog/2019/10/03/introducing-ent).

 ## License